front-lines-org/astro-experiment/src/pages/ukraine/articles/battle_of_bucha.md

         bold:
           - "Per Ukraine:"
           - "Per United Nations:"
-title: Battle of Bucha
-shortDescription: Engagement in the 2022 invasion of Ukraine
-description: The battle of Bucha was part of the Kyiv offensive in the 2022 Russian invasion of Ukraine for control of the city of Bucha.
-The combatants were elements of the Russian Armed Forces and Ukrainian Ground Forces.
-The battle lasted from 27 February 2022 to 31 March 2022 and ended with the withdrawal of Russian forces.
-author: Wikipedia
-pubDate: 14 Jul 2022
-img: ukraine(1).jpg
 ---

 The **battle of Bucha** was part of the Kyiv offensive in the 2022 Russian invasion of Ukraine for control of the city of Bucha.
 The combatants were elements of the Russian Armed Forces and Ukrainian Ground Forces.
 The battle lasted from 27 February 2022 to 31 March 2022 and ended with the withdrawal of Russian forces.
 The battle was part of a larger tactic to encircle Kyiv, the capital city of Ukraine.